Hi. I'm Laura. Welcome to Byrd's Filling Station.

 Toothpaste in glass jars, personal care products with zero packaging or in compostable kraftboard, refillable or reusable items, bamboo toothbrushes and silk dental floss, to name a few.
 Glass jars to refill soaps and detergents, containers to use when buying meat and cheese at the deli counters, bags for product or bulk dry goods; the options seemed endless.
 The downside was that each of these was from a different vendor… and who has time to shop at 20 different stores, even if they ARE online?

-Enter the idea of Byrd’s Filling Station.
+Then came the idea of Byrd’s Filling Station.
 I knew there had to be a way to aggregate and showcase the great products that are out there to help people on the journey to reducing our waste.
 Awareness of our consumption is so important, but so is convenience.
 We CAN have both.
-And this journey is just beginning – we are hoping to expand to new products and showcase ways to make life easier, cost less, generate less waste.
+And this journey is just beginning – we are constantly expanding to new products and showcasing ways to make life easier, cost less, generate less waste.

 Please take a look around.
 Let me know if you have any questions on the items, or if there is anything else in particular that you’re looking for but don’t find.
 There are a number of relationships that we’re still working to develop with vendors, so it may be coming soon!
-I’ve been testing out products for nearly a year now, and not everything that I test makes the cut.
+We are constantly testing out products, and not everything that we test makes the cut.

-Delivery currently is extremely limited, in the hopes of staying hyper-local and reducing our footprint even more.
+Delivery currently is local in San Mateo County.
 As we grow, I expect that delivery areas will expand to meet demand.
 Pick-up in San Mateo is always an option, even if you don’t live in delivery range currently.